These Memories Do Not Belong To Us: Reception

 Publishers Weekly described the book as "a chilling dystopian novel" that "leaves readers with much to chew on."
 Jennifer Renken of the Library Journal wrote that "readers of literary dystopian fiction will find much to enjoy in this thought-provoking debut."
+In a review for Strait Times, Shawn Hoo compared the book to David Mitchell’s Cloud Atlas and described it as “a spirited defence of how stories survive in an age of control and suppression” as well as “a treat to read.”

 Writing in Locus Magazine, Niall Harrison said that "I never felt the projected future quite cohered, which is also to say that I found it easier to read These Memories Do Not Belong To Us as a collection rather than a novel.
 In that light, it makes for rewarding reading: Ma is clearly a writer with interesting things to say, and the skill to say them in interesting ways.
 But no luminous shining pattern emerged in my mind; no whole greater than its parts.
 It remained, to the end, less of a constellation, and more of a scatterplot."
+Writing for the Winnipeg Free Press, Joel Boyce ended the review by writing, “Yiming Ma’s deft, layered commentary on how democracy dies is unfortunately only too relevant.
+This may be one of the most important books published this year.”

+The book was chosen as a "Best Book of 2025" by PEN America, Electric Lit, Debutiful, and Booklist.
+It was selected as a Spotify Editors’ Pick and longlisted for the Goodreads Choice Awards in Science Fiction.